-Question: How do I tell what flex rating I have on my club?
+Question: How do I tell my flex rating on my club?

-Answer: If you look at the top of the shaft there is some small initial inside the “octagon” shape.
-For this club, there are 3 different flex ratings and choose the flex you want on the order.
+Answer: If you look at the top of the shaft, there is some small initial inside the “octagon” shape.
+For this club, there are three different flex ratings, and choose the flex you want on the order.

 Question: I’m the average height of 5″10″ – is the club the right length for me?

 Answer: Modern clubs are designed to fit a large band of heights.
 You can use the standard club for your height.